Tarsal Tunnel Syndrome Treatment

 At Foot Foundation, diagnosis includes:

-Clinical history and symptom mapping to distinguish nerve pain from plantar fascia pain
+Clinical history and symptom mapping (distribution of nerve pain vs plantar fascia pain)

-Palpation and percussion using Tinel’s sign, where tapping the nerve at the tarsal tunnel reproduces symptoms
+Palpation and percussion (Tinel’s sign – tapping nerve at the tarsal tunnel reproduces symptoms)

-Biomechanical assessment for pronation, arch collapse, or ankle instability contributing to nerve irritation
+Biomechanical assessment – pronation, arch collapse, or ankle instability contributing to nerve irritation

 Imaging: